 In certain cases, students may apply for an exemption from the international internship requirement.
-The request must be supported with evidence and will be evaluated by the home school Academic Director on a case by case basis.
+The request must be supported with evidence and will be evaluated by the home school Academic Director on a case-by-case basis.

-- // Students may be exempted from having to carry out an internship abroad when there is justified evidence that traveling, hiring, VISA restrictions imposed by countries or companies prevent students from securing an internship abroad. - // Students may be exempted from having to carry out an in person internship at a company when there is justified evidence: company policy, serious health conditions. - Il Students may be allowed to do their internship in the home school country when their personal background justifies this interpretation.
-This request may be considered if the student originates from another country or has acquired secondary education or Bachelor's degree in different countries.
+// When there is a justified background:

+Students may be allowed to do their internship in the home school country when their personal background justifies this interpretation.
+This request may be considered if the student originates from another country other than their home school, or has acquired secondary education or bachelor's degree in a different country than their home schools.